morethanbest/PerTether/README.md

 PerTether enables automated deployment of the Ethereum test blockchain.

-* Users can configure difficulty, gas limlit,start type, client type, miner count and node count on the Ethereum configuration web page according to their own needs.
+* Users can configure difficulty, gas limlit, start type, client type, miner count and node count on the Ethereum configuration web page according to their own needs.
 ![](https://github.com/morethanbest/PerTether/blob/master/gui/static/images/config.png)

-* Users can configure start request rate, finish request  rate,duration, client type  and smart contract on the test configuration web page according to their own needs.
+* Users can configure start request rate, finish request rate, duration, client type and smart contract on the test configuration web page according to their own needs.
 ![](https://github.com/morethanbest/PerTether/blob/master/gui/static/images/testConfig.png)

 * Throughput web page shows the throughput differentdifficulty and gas limit settings.(The picture with gray background indicates that the report has not been tested yet)